vsajip/python-gnupg/docs/index.rst

 Specifying key usages
 ^^^^^^^^^^^^^^^^^^^^^

 Keys can be used for some or all of encryption, signing or authentication.
 These usages map onto flags assigned to a key - one or more of 'encrypt', 'sign' and 'auth'.
 By default, nothing is specified, which assigns all flags to a key.
 But sometimes you may want to depart from this behaviour.
 For example, if you create a subkey for encryption, then you probably don't want encryption to be enabled for the master key.
-You can specify the flags associated with a key by passing a ``key_usage`` keyword argument which provides one or more of the above flags in a space or comma-separated string, as in these example:
+You can specify the flags associated with a key by passing a ``key_usage`` keyword argument to :meth:`~gnupg.GPG.gen_key_input` which provides one or more of the above flags in a space or comma-separated string, as in these example:

 .. code-block:: python